_ Z A B L U E O R T I S

 By studying musical scales we must learn their names and associate the degrees of the scale in question by heart.
 It has always worked but the name itself indicates little or nothing about the construction of the scale, it is mainly a work of memory.

 _ZABLUEORTIS, on the other hand, is designed to inform by precisely associating the name of the scale, which can be pronounced almost always and by almost everyone, with no translation necessary.
 Seeing the name of the scale, simply match the letters of the name with the keyword and the degrees of the scale appear.
 It is also important that the keyword is relatively easy to remember.
-Just remember _ZABLUEORTIS and it is possible to find and understand any scale.
+Just remember _ZABLUEORTIS and it is possible to find and understand any scale. _ZABLUEORTIS is currently the unique one-to-one (biunivocal or bijective) way for naming all the musical scales.

 A scale is a selection of degrees. _ZABLUEORTIS corresponds to the chromatic scale because it contains all 12 degrees.
 All other scales contain fewer degrees, so all other names are made up of fewer letters.